jlumpe/gambit-publication/README.md

 You can do this all up front by running the `get_src_data` target.
 Otherwise the individual data sets will be downloaded as needed when running the workflow.

+## Development

+You can enable "test mode" by adding `--config test=true` to the command line options.
+This loads an alternate set of parameters which greatly reduces the amount of work to be done.